 Monday to Friday, 8 a.m. to 5 p.m.

 Joint Replacement Surgery

-The joint replacement surgeons at Orthopedics Northwest in Yakima have years of experience in joint replacement including shoulder, hip and knee joint replacement surgery and are committed to restoring you to maximum function so you can return to the quality of life you deserve as quickly as possible.
+The joint replacement surgeons at Orthopedics Northwest in Yakima have years of experience in joint replacement including shoulder, hip, elbow, ankle and knee joint replacement surgery and are committed to restoring you to maximum function so you can return to the quality of life you deserve as quickly as possible.